blueorange589/pending-payment-reminder/readme.txt

 If your site having orders with pending payment status on a regular basis, or if it's already have some from history, plugin would be a good fit for your site.

+= How to send out reminders? =

+All you need is to click paper plane icon.
+Email with payment information should arrive in customer email box instantly.

 = Is it only or pending orders? =

 Plugin lists orders with status 'on-hold' and 'pending' only.
 Asking for user confirmation, on-hold orders are converted to pending before sending out the email, so payment becomes available.

+= How to know last time I sent payment reminder email? =

+Date information for last time you sent out payment reminder will be shown in "Last reminder" column.

 == Screenshots ==
 1. Reminder email with "Pay Now" button.